Abbassimedayoub/holbertonschool-higher_level_programming/python-data_structures/README.md

-kjhfd# Python - Data Structures: Lists, Tuples
+# Python - Data Structures: Lists, Tuples

 This directory contains examples and explanations of two fundamental data structures in Python: Lists and Tuples.
 These data structures are used to organize and manipulate collections of data efficiently.
 ## Lists